sahandKashani/easy-dsp/board_daemons/README_PYRAMIC.txt

 ################################################################################

 ## Very first boot (pyramic never switched on before)
-# Use minicom to login with user "ibm", password "1234"
+# Use minicom to login with user "root", password "1234"
-sudo /config_post_install.sh
+/config_post_install.sh
 # Restart the pyramic

 ################################################################################